JNRowe/vim-configs/autoload/misc.rst

 .. function:: insert_options() -> None

-    Insert all :command:`vim` options in to the current buffer.
+    Insert all |vim| options in to the current buffer.

 ::